Home

 Scroll down to the links below to take you to different pages of preschool art ideas.

-Creativity is the key in preschool art projects.
+Creativity is the key in preschool education.
 When teaching preschoolers in art classes, it is not just how to paint, how to draw....etc.
 Teachers should encourage kids to exercise their little minds to express the feelings of their hearts.
 So, when you release the children's mind and give them opportunities to play with colors, patterns and graphic design, you'll be amazed with the beauty and joy they would bring.
 In many cases, children’s art give you a hint of where they are emotionally, because art reveals the heart.
 Yes, by analyzing their work, you may get to understand the stages of the child development.

 Creativity is a capacity or potential and continual possess, at least in some degree, by all human beings.
 It involves intuition, fluency, flexibility, originality and divergent thinking.
 It also means any way of reacting to a situation that goes beyond the mere imitation of what someone else did in that situation.